home-assistant/addons/openthread_border_router/README.md

 Border Router implementation and wraps it as an add-on for Home Assistant.

 **NOTE:** This requires a supported 802.15.4 capable radio with OpenThread RCP firmware.
-If you are using Home Assistant Yellow or SkyConnect then the correct firmware is automatically installed.
+If you are using [Home Assistant Yellow](https://www.home-assistant.io/yellow/) or [Home Assistant Connect ZBT-1](https://www.home-assistant.io/connectzbt1/) (previously called SkyConnect) then the correct firmware is automatically installed.

 ![Supports aarch64 Architecture][aarch64-shield]